Top 10 Winter Warriors

 Wood frogs literally freeze during the winter months.
 They stop breathing and their hearts stop beating, but they produce a special glycerol-based substance that acts as antifreeze and prevents ice from forming within their cells.
 If the water within a cell were to freeze, it would expand and the ice crystals would tear the cell apart, killing the frog.
 Through this process, nearly 70 percent of the frog’s total body water is converted to ice.
 This adaptation allows the wood frog to surive even in the Arctic.

 Many of the species on this list are increasingly at risk from a changing climate, and the wolverine is no exception.
 These rare and elusive mammals have dense fur and snowshoe-like paws for walking on deep snow.
 They live within a “refrigeration zone” in high-altitude, snow-covered peaks.
 Wolverines also use the snow as a natural refrigerator to store food to get through the late winter and early spring.
-When temperatures rise and snow melts, they lose the ability to store food and may risk starvation.
+When temperatures rise and snow melts, they are also at risk of losing high elevation habitats where females make their dens.

 Red flat bark beetle

 Red flat bark beetles are extremely cold-tolerant.
 Similar to wood frogs, they produce high levels of glycerol in their blood which keeps the water in their bodies from forming ice crystals.
 In addition, red flat bark beetles also dehydrate their cells, allowing them to survive in temperatures in which the antifreeze chemicals alone wouldn’t be enough to keep them from freezing.
 Red flat bark beetle larvae have been recorded surviving in temperatures of -238 °F (-150 °C).
 That’s one impressive insect!